Next tour dates

 Difficulty: Easy.
 Short walks on mostly level surfaces throughout most of the trip.

-* With smaller groups, an additional fee will be charged.
+* Pricing based on a group of 4 people.
+With smaller groups, an additional fee will be charged.

 Share this Tour